tylerfurgalack/tylerfurgalack/README.md

 Full Stack Developer
 --------------------

-Ive been learning to code for over a year and have developed a passion for problem solving.
+I have been writing code for 2 years and have developed a passion for problem solving.
 My previous field of work was in the agriculture industry.

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [tylerfurgalack@gmail.com](mailto:tylerfurgalack@gmail.com)